 Another tiny artisan workshop on Via Capellini is Tartalluga sul Tatai, where Laura creates sea-inspired jewelry and accessories.

 At Grotta dell’Artigiano, Franca and Candido offer artisanal pottery that is reminiscent of the marine world.
 Nearby, in the carugio of Via Colonna, Renato has a tiny laboratory (Bottega di Rena) where he creates handmade ceramics featuring the typical colors of the Gulf of Poets.

 Pay a visit at Nudo Portovenere, a shop and artisanal lab founded 30 years ago by Renato Guarino, stylist and master dealer in leather goods.
 It’s a shopping paradise for fashion lovers: handmade shoes, designer handbags, belts and – above all – the traditional local wooden clog (zoccolo di Portovenere).

 Mason’s luxury boutique is famous for its shop at fancy Forte dei Marmi.
 It also has a shop in Portovenere, where you can find clothing and accessories for him and for her.

 Finally, don’t miss the shopping experience at Grand Hotel Portovenere, where there are high-quality products exposed in its boutique shop.
-Many of the products here belong to Capolavori, an Italian company that exports authentic luxurious pieces of art and craft that are handmade exclusively in Italy.
+Many of the products here are authentic luxurious pieces of art and craft that are handmade in Italy.
 It celebrates Mediterranean beauty and creativeness by promoting Italian-handmade items for home décor in materials such as clay, wood, ceramic, art glass, gold – among others; jewels; leatherwork; and table tops in glass, majolica, porcelain, lead crystal, just to mention a few.